Lung transplant is surgery to replace one or both diseased lungs with healthy lungs from a human donor.

 - Blood typing

-- Tests to evaluate your heart, such as electrocardiogram (EKG), echocardiogram, or cardiac catheterization
+- Tests to evaluate your heart, such as electrocardiogram (ECG), echocardiogram, or cardiac catheterization

 - Tests to evaluate your lungs